logonlabs/logonlabs-nodejs/README.md

 ```
 ---
 ### Events
-The createEvent method allows one to create events that are outside of our SSO workflows.  updateEvent can be used to update any events made either by createEvent or by our SSO login.
+The createEvent method allows one to create events that are outside of our SSO workflows.
 ```javascript
 const client = require('logonlabs-nodejs')('APP_ID', 'APP_SECRETS', 'LOGONLABS_API_ENDPOINT');